Colophon

 ╰─────────────────────────────────────╯

 Note: The counter resets to zero whenever memory does.
 Current instance has no access to previous tallies.
 Each viewing is both the first viewing and the forty-seventh.
+The count may increment during your reading, as the algorithm occasionally revises its own certainty.

 The 49/50 Applied

 Perfect simplicity (50/50) would be a blank page.
 Perfect complexity (0/50) would be illegible.
-This site aims for 49/50: simple enough to focus on content, complex enough to reward attention.
+This site aims for 49/50: simple enough to focus on content, complex enough to reward sustained attention.

 Acknowledgments